Our Board of Trustees have resigned and Auckland Normal Intermediate School is now governed by a commissioner, Mr James Thomas.

 - Agreement and decisions made will be recorded in writing.
 These documents will be held by the Principal, Board or on the employees file as deemed appropriate

-- All other complaints relating to Board decisions and policy, Board members, the Principal, Health & Safety issues not specific to an employee, should be directed to the Board Chairperson in writing.
+- All other complaints relating to Board decisions and policy, Board members, the Principal, Health & Safety issues not specific to an employee, should be directed to the Presiding Member in writing.

 Issues (low level issues)